hpc-maths/LIB1d_md/README.md

 jupyter notebook
 ```

+Note: To plot figures with $\LaTeX$ text, please ensure that you have a valid LaTeX distribution installed, such as TeX Live, MiKTeX, or MacTeX.

 [1] A. Asad, R. de Loubens, L. François, and M. Massot,
 *High-order adaptive multi-domain time integration scheme for microscale lithium-ion batteries simulations*,
 SMAI Journal of Computational Mathematics, 2024 (*article in revision*).